Hornets Eat Bees: Why & How

 Pinterest Hidden Image

 The discovery of a new type of hornet in the United States caused a bit of concern to the beekeeping industry in recent years.
-Hornets are in fact distant relatives of the honey bee.
-However, that does not mean that hornets are not a danger to bee colonies.
 Being insect predators, hornets do eat bees.
-So why the big fuss over this new insect?
+So, why the big fuss over this new insect?
 They have been given the name “Killer Hornet” by the media.
-Should beekeepers be worried about this newest honey bee pest?
+Should beekeepers be worried about this newest predator-or any hornet?

 Two types of hornets that eat honey bees image.

-It seems that we beekeepers always have something to worry about.
-Our honey bees are under attack from one direction or another constantly.
+It seems that our honey bees are under attack from one direction or another constantly.
 The over-use of pesticides and herbicides contaminate foods that bees eat and water sources.

-At present they have only been found in a few locations.
+At present, they have only been found in a few locations in the US.
 If you find a hornet (or a nest) in your backyard, chances are you are not facing this new variety.

-But, that does not mean your colonies are safe.
+But, that does not mean your bee colonies are safe from hornets.
 There are many insect predators that consume honey bees.
-And, having some bee lose due to hornets is nothing new.
+And, having some bee loss due to hornets is nothing new.

 Hornets catch and consume bees and other insects for a source of protein.
 Yes, they may take a sip of sweet nectar but they are hunters not gatherers.